ethanjli/ublue-forklift-sysext-demo/README.md

 ### `docker`

-The `github.com/ethanjli/pallet-example-exports` pallet is configured to download the Docker system extension image provided by
-[Flatcar Container Linux's sysext-bakery](https://github.com/flatcar/sysext-bakery/releases/tag/latest) and make it available to systemd-sysext; the pallet also adds a `docker-service-enablement` sysext & confext which enables the `docker.service` unit provided by the Docker sysext, and which
+The `github.com/ethanjli/pallet-example-exports` pallet is configured to make Forklift download the Docker system extension `.raw` image provided by [Flatcar Container Linux's sysext-bakery](https://github.com/flatcar/sysext-bakery/releases/tag/latest) and make it available to systemd-sysext; the pallet also adds a `docker-service-enablement` sysext & confext which enables the `docker.service` unit provided by the Docker sysext, and which